bigcommerce/dev-docs/docs/partner-apps/bundleb2b/b2b-edition.md

 B3 comes pre-installed with your theme if you purchase the B2B Edition of BigCommerce.
 If B3 is purchased as a separate product for an existing BigCommerce plan, the B3 app is installed from the BigCommerce App Marketplace and must be manually integrated with your BigCommerce theme.

-The B3 admin panel is seamlessly loaded as an iFrame accessible from the My Apps section of your Store Dashboard.
+The B3 admin panel is seamlessly loaded as an iFrame accessible from the My Apps section of your store's dashboard.
 The client-facing portions of the app are loaded dynamically with JavaScript.

 ## Customizing B3